LucianoCanziani/fabrica-de-empanadas/README.md

    **https://cli.github.com/**

 3. Install GitHub CLI.
-On the command line (cmd for example), run the following command:
+Run the following command:

    **winget install --id GitHub.cli**

 4. Login to your GitHub account on GitHub CLI.
-On the command line, run the following command:
+Run the following command:

    **gh auth login**

 5. Download the latest version of npm.
-On the command line, run the following command:
+Run the following command:

    **npm install -g npm**

-6. Clone the project on your PC.
-On the command line, run the following command:
+6. Clone the project on your PC and run the following command:

    **gh repo clone https://github.com/LucianoCanziani/fabrica-de-empanadas.git**

 7. Install the necessary repository dependencies.
-On the command line, run the following command:
+Run the following command:

    **npm install**

 8. Start the repository.
-On the command line, run the following command:
+Run the following command:

    **npm start**

 ## How to Use:
 1. Browse through the store and filter by category.
 Select the desired empanadas and add it to the cart
 2. Go to the shopping cart and review selected items.
-4. Fill your address information in the form located check-out.
+4. Fill your address information in the form located at check-out.
 5. Complete the purchase by clicking the red button saying "Enviar pedido".